Shoojit Sircar: Sardar Udham and beyond (2021–present)

 Sircar's prominence increased in 2021 with the biographical historical drama Sardar Udham starring Vicky Kaushal in the titular role.
 Based on the life of Udham Singh, a freedom fighter from Punjab who assassinated Michael O'Dwyer in London to avenge the 1919 Jallianwala Bagh massacre in Amritsar, the film had a direct-to-digital premiere through Amazon Prime Video during the Dusshera weekend.
 Shoojit wanted to make a film of the life of Udham Singh during his college days, and planned to produce it in his mid-1990s, but the research work on the freedom fighter took him two long decades.
 Sardar Udham received widespread critical acclaim upon release.
 Saibal Chatterjee of NDTV stated "There is a phenomenal degree of craft in Sardar Udham but none of it is employed for mere effect.
 There is great deal of soul, too, in this magnificently crafted film."
 The film earned Sircar his second Filmfare Award for Best Film (Critics), in addition to his fourth Best Director nomination at the same ceremony.
 Sardar Udham was listed by several publications as one of the best Bollywood films of the year.

+In 2024, he directed I Want to Talk, starring Abhishek Bachchan in the lead role, as Arjun Sen, a cancer survivor facing life-altering surgery as well as navigating a complex relationship with his daughter since her childhood.
+Despite receiving positive reviews from critics, the film emerged as a box-office-bomb, earning only ₹12.5 million at the box office.